sayefdeen/reading-notes201/classes/class-06.md

 <h4 style="text-transform: capitalize"> what can hese attacks do</h4>

-XSS can gice the attacker access to informtion in :
+XSS can give the attacker access to informtion in :

 <ul>
 <li> The DOM (including form data).</li>